-Amino acids are the small components of protein and are used by the body to repair and build muscle.
-There are eight essential amino acids that must be provided by the diet, while the body produces the others.
+Amino acids are the small components of protein and are used by your body to repair and build muscle.
+There are eight essential amino acids that must be provided by your diet, while your body produces the others.

 All these essential amino acids are required for your body to use proteins effectively.
 Animal proteins as well as soya, quorn and quinoa contain a good balance of these essential amino acids.

 Plant sources such as beans, pulses, grains, nuts and seeds lack certain essential amino acids.
-So the key for vegetarians and vegans is to combine plant proteins to provide your body with complete protein (beans and toast, or dhal and rice, for example).
+If you're vegetarian and vegan, the key is to combine plant proteins to provide your body with a sufficient and balanced supply of amino acids (beans and toast, or dhal and rice, for example).

-Branched chain amino acids (BCAA) comprise three essential amino acids – valine, leucine and isoleucine – and make up one-third of muscle protein.
-During intense aerobic exercise they can be used as fuel by the muscles particularly when muscle glycogen is depleted.
+Branched-chain amino acids (BCAA) — valine, leucine and isoleucine — make up one-third of muscle protein.
+During intense aerobic exercise they can be used as fuel by your muscles particularly when muscle glycogen is depleted.

 Studies suggest that supplementing your diet with BCAA during and after exercise may help reduce protein breakdown, preserving muscle and reducing muscle damage.
 Available as capsules and included in protein powders, they could be of value if you're restricting your calorific intake or if your protein intake is too low.